-Day 1 Arrive in Sofia and head onto the village of Kalofer and transfer to Cucovata House.
+Day 1 Arrive in Sofia and meeting on the Airport around 13.00!
+Head onto the village of Kalofer and transfer to Cucovata House.
 In the evening, hear a talk on “The History of the Rosa Damascena” and enjoy a welcome dinner at the house with traditional home cooked food.

-Day 3 Rise early to join the rose harvest in the rose fields.Afterwards, a workshop on Bulgarian oils and in the afternoon you will join a workshop with Nikolay to prepare rose jam and rose syrup.Dinner with live music.
+Day 2 Rise early to join the rose harvest in the rose fields.Afterwards, a workshop on Bulgarian Roses and in the afternoon you will join a workshop with Nikolay to prepare rose jam and rose syrup.Dinner with live music.

-Day 6 Visit the UNESCO World Heritage Thracian Tombs at Kazanluk, which are famous for their unique mural paintings, as well as the newly opened Thracian Tombs of Golamo Kozmitska.
+Day 6-Kazanlak -Visit the UNESCO World Heritage Thracian Tombs at Kazanlak, which are famous for their unique mural paintings, as well as the newly opened Thracian Tombs of Golamo Kozmitska.
 In the afternoon, visit the Church of St Nikolay.

 Day 7 Spend the next day in Kalofer, starting with a visit to the traditional laundry.
 Over lunch at Cucovata House,visit the Women’s monastery, the 200year old mill and the Church of the Archangel Mikhail.
 In the afternoon, take a gentle walking tour with wine and raki tasting, before a Farewell Dinner at Cucovata House.